nwicki/SMGP-2021/assignment6/README.md

 **Relevant files:** `FaceRegistor.h|.cpp`

 Rigid alignment is a necessary step before warping the template mesh to the scanned face.
-This is done by first centering both:
+This is done in several substeps:

 + **Center the scanned face and the template** such that the barycenter of their landmarks is at the origin.
 + **Re-scale the template** such that the average distance to the mean landmark is the same as the scanned face.